skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to work with us

-* Improve available features, [make an extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish) if something useful is missing.
-* Check available languages, [make a translation](https://github.com/datenstrom/yellow-extensions#languages) if your language is missing.
+* Remove complexity and problems from people's lives.
 * Read the documentation, [edit the help](https://github.com/datenstrom/yellow-extensions/tree/master/source/help) if something isn't explained well.
+* Improve available extensions, [make an extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish) or [make a translation](https://github.com/datenstrom/yellow/discussions/522).
 * Make an announcement and show what you have made.
 [See what's new](https://github.com/datenstrom/yellow/discussions/categories/see-what-s-new).

 ## How to share your experiences